 Vernon’s tax burden will be more than anticipated.

 Council recently approved a 1.7 per cent tax increase but it was determined Monday that only refers to the overall hike in the city’s tax requisition.
-The actual impact on the average home — assessed at $333,676 — will be 4.06 per cent or $37.53 in 2012.
+The actual impact on the average home — assessed at $333,676 — will be 4.06 per cent in 2012.